nicimhoff/Recycle-Game/README.md

 ## Getting Started

 ### Clone this Repo
-Navigate to directory prjoject is to appear in
+Navigate to directory prjoject is to appear in\n
 Run git clone `https://github.com/nicimhoff/Recycle-Game.git`

 ### Build And Run Frontend
-Navigate to frontend
+Navigate to frontend\n
-Run `yarn install` to install modules
+Run `yarn install` to install modules\n
-Run `yarn start` to run in dev mode
+Run `yarn start` to run in dev mode locally\n
-Run `yarn build` to run in production mode

-### Build and Run Backend
-Navigate to backend
-Run `yarn install` to install modules
-Run `yarn dev` to run in dev mode
-Run `yarn build` to run in production mode
+Run `yarn run deploy` to run in production mode